Gies College of Business: Business Administration

+Each iMBA course has self-directed, asynchronous pre-recorded video courses through Coursera, complementary readings, and a high engagement virtual classroom environment.
+The virtual classes are weekly live sessions with faculty and your classmates.
+Classes typically have individual assignments, group assignments, and may include midterm and final exams.

+Degree programs are flexible with completion time ranging from 24-60 months.
+Courses are 4-8 weeks long and students may register for 1-4 courses per 16 week semester; if approved, students can take additional courses each semester and complete the iMBA in as little as 15 months.

+Students can select from 5 focus areas and 18+ electives.
+Core specializations include Strategic Leadership and Management, Managerial Economics and Business Analysis, Value Chain Management, and Financial Management.
+Focus area specializations include Digital Marketing, Entrepreneurship and Strategic Innovation, Global Challenges in Business, Business Analytics, and Mergers and Acquisitions.

 Finance

 In 1957, the UI Board of Trustees approved the Dean's proposal to create a Department of Finance.
 The MSF program began the following year.

 Academies and centers

 University of Illinois-Deloitte Foundation Center for Business Analytics

 The University of Illinois-Deloitte Foundation Center for Business Analytics was established on October 25, 2016 by Deloitte Foundation thanks to a $5 million gift from the Deloitte Foundation and Deloitte's retired and current partners, principals, managing directors and employees.

 Illinois MakerLab

 The Illinois MakerLab is the world's first business school 3D printing lab located on the third floor of the Business Instructional Facility.
-After opening in Spring of 2013, the MakerLab has provided printing, custom designing and prototyping, educational, and other related services for both the Urbana-Champaign and University of Illinois community.
+After opening in spring of 2013, the MakerLab has provided printing, custom designing and prototyping, educational, and other related services for both the Urbana-Champaign and University of Illinois community.
 The lab is equipped with over 20 Ultimaker 3D printers and is run by undergraduate and graduate students.
 The lab was co-founded by Aric Rindfleisch and Vishal Sachdev.